blueishbowaaw/Assessment-Case-for-R-Language/README.md

 # Cases R Language
-This are My Exercise of Answering Assessment Case for R Language Programming Data
+These are My Exercise of Answering Assessment Case for R Language Programming Data